 "Wedgwood and Co" and "Wedgwood and Sons" are different companies from Josiah Wedgwood and Sons, the original Wedgwood factory.
 Pieces marked "Wedgwood and Co" or "Wedgwood and Sons" are not genuine Josiah Wedgwood and Sons pieces.
 Always verify the exact wording of the mark.

 A rewarding category for collectors of Wedgwood Jasperware, British fine ceramics, or decorative collectibles with a documented maker history.
-Browse the Wedgwood collection to explore available pieces, or contact us to ask about specific patterns or colourways.
+Browse the Ceramics collection to explore available pieces, or contact us to ask about specific patterns or colourways.